 Persian Ice Cream persian saffron ice cream, tinted a golden pink will remind you of midsummer. it is fragrant with rose water and as richly chewy as the most eggy creamy ice cream aspires to be. you can order it alone, or with paludeh.

-Pot of Persian Tea tea is the national drink of persia and as soon as visitors step over the threshold, a small glass of tea with three lumps of sugar and a teaspoon are handed to them. it is always served very hot.
+Pot Of Persian Tea tea is the national drink of persia and as soon as visitors step over the threshold, a small glass of tea with three lumps of sugar and a teaspoon are handed to them. persians serve tea in a glass in order to be able to appreciate its color. the color and fragrance of the tea is very important to persians since they believe the pleasures of sight and smell come before that of taste. it is always served very hot.

 Iced Tea complimentary refills